Sorting & Grouping

 Whenever you apply an order in a deck or in a milestone, this choice will be remembered for your browser.
 Note that the last used milestone order will be applied to all milestones whereas the deck order will be applied to the specific deck only.

-To share your preferences with your team (or in case of a public deck with your audience) you can define a “Preferred order” for a deck.
-Do this by hitting the star icon at the top.
+To share your preferences with your team (or in case of a public deck with your audience), you can define a Default Order.
+Do this by looking for the corresponding area at the bottom.
 When team members or visitors see the deck for the first time they will see cards in the preferred order.
-They can still pick their own order but will see a hint which will allow them to go back to the preferred order.
+They can still pick their own order but will see a small hint at the sort icon as a reminder that they might want to go back to the default view.